 On December 20, 2005 and February 3, 2006, the Attorney General of the State of New York served Warner Music Group Corp. with requests for information in the form of a subpoena duces tecum and subpoena ad testificandum in connection with an industry-wide investigation as to whether the practices of industry participants concerning the pricing of digital music downloads violate Section 1 of the Sherman Act, New York State General Business Law §§ 340 et seq., New York Executive Law §63(12), and related statutes.
 On February 28, 2006, the U.S. Department of Justice served Warner Music Group Corp. with a request for information in the form of a Civil Investigative Demand as to whether its activities relating to the pricing of digitally downloaded music violate Section 1 of the Sherman Act (15 U.S.C.
 Section 1).
 The Company intends to fully cooperate with the Attorney General's and Department of Justice's industry-wide inquiries.
-Subsequent to the announcements of the above governmental investigations, the Company has been named in a total of fourteen class action lawsuits (five in New York, eight in California and one in Washington D.C.) related to the pricing of digital music downloads, which are expected to be consolidated into one case.
+Subsequent to the announcements of the above governmental investigations, the Company has been named in a total of fourteen class action lawsuits (five in New York, eight in California and one in Washington D.C.) related to the pricing of digital music downloads.
 The lawsuits are all based on the same general subject matter as the Attorney General's request for information alleging conspiracy among record companies to fix prices for downloads.
-The complaints generally seek unspecified compensatory, statutory and treble damages.
-The Company intends to defend against these lawsuits vigorously, but is unable to predict the outcome of these suits.
+The company intends to defend against these lawsuits vigorously, but is unable to predict the outcome of these suits.
 Any litigation we may become involved in as a result of the inquiries of the Attorney General and Department of Justice, regardless of the merits of the claim, could be costly and divert the time and resources of management.